Chia-Network/chia-docs/docs/block-validation/block-validation.md

 ## Block Validation Steps

 The following sections list all of the required checks to ensure validity of a block.
 Please note that the official protocol and specification are defined by the `chia-blockchain`
-[Python implementation](https://github.com/Chia-Network/chia-blockchain/tree/main/chia/consensus), and NOT by this documentation page.
+[reference implementation](https://github.com/Chia-Network/chia-blockchain/tree/main/chia/consensus), and not by this documentation page.

 ### Header Validation